286897655/trace-out/README.md

 The name is an abbreviation of 'memory'.

-`$f` - print function or member-function call and return labels.
-Should be used inside a function or member-function.
+`$f` - print function call and return labels.
+Should be used inside a function.
 Automatically shifts indentation of the output.
 The name is an abbreviation of 'function'.

 `$return <expression>` - print value of `epxression` passed to the return statement.

 `$if (<condition>)` - print value of the if `condition`.
 Automatically shifts indentation of the output.

-`$for (<statements>)` - print iterations' numbers of the 'for' loop.
+`$for (<statements>)` - print iterations' numbers of the `for` loop.
 Automatically shifts indentation of the output.

-`$while (<condition>)` - print iterations' conditions of the while loop.
+`$while (<condition>)` - print iterations' conditions of the `while` loop.
 Automatically shifts indentation of the output.

 `$p(<format>, ...)` - like `printf` function.
 The name is an abbreviation of 'printf'.